dsa-ou/algoesup/docs/datalore.md

 1. Check your email for a verification link and click it.
 1. Read and accept the terms and conditions.

-You should now be logged into your new Datalore account, and viewing your **Home workspace**.
+You should now be logged into Datalore and viewing your **home folder**.

 ## Clone one of our essay templates to your home folder